aldefouw/redcap_cypress/README.md

 - *Will the latest and greatest REDCap version function as expected?*
 - *Will the latest and greatest REDCap version break our existing hooks, plugins, and modules?*

-But simply asking the question is not enough.

-*Until we perform some kind of test against an instance of REDCap, we do not know the answers to the above questions.*
+But simply asking the question is not enough.  *Until we perform some kind of test against an instance of REDCap, we do not know the answers to the above questions.*

-**To answer these questions, in the past, we've had to do manual testing.**
+To test REDCap, most, if not all of us, have resorted to manual testing.

 ## Manual Testing

 Manual testing has served many of us very well.
+In fact, a major advantage to manual testing is that it's well-understood and has a low barrier to entry because almost anyone can manually test software.

-However, manual testing has some inherent challenges.
+However, manual testing has some inherent challenges and drawbacks.

 Those challenges include, but are not limited to, the following: